Table of Contents

 - Genetic factor: Many studies indicate that there is a genetic component for alcohol-induced liver diseases.

-The damaged hepatocytes undergo abnormal repair, which leads to fibrosis, which is the scarring and hardening of the liver and its cells.
+The damaged hepatocytes undergo abnormal repair, which leads to fibrosis.
+Fibrosis is the scarring and hardening of the liver and its cells.
 Extensive fibrosis disrupts the structure of the liver, causing the liver to shrink.

 Non-alcoholic fatty liver disease

-This results when the uptake of lipids by liver overwhelms the mechanisms for triglyceride disposal, leading to accumulation of fat within hepatocytes .
-This increased delivery of fatty acids to the liver, causes the liver to swell up and malfunction.
+NAFLD results when the uptake of lipids by the liver overwhelms the mechanisms for triglyceride disposal, leading to the accumulation of fat within hepatocytes.
+This increased delivery of fatty acids to the liver causes the liver to swell up and malfunction.
 Insulin resistance is created, which leads to alcoholic hepatitis.
 NAFLD is also said to be the leading cause of cryptogenic cirrhosis, with varying degrees of fibrosis.